 In addition, people exposed to arsenic may be at a greater risk of developing heart disease.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It can be difficult to make a diagnosis of arsenic poisoning because symptoms are so varied.
 If you have concerns about arsenic causing symptoms in yourself or a family member, talk to your doctor.

 If chelation is not indicated or is ineffective, your treatment will be designed to help manage and control your symptoms.
 Treatment may include IV hydration, for example.

 To help reduce your chances of getting arsenic toxicity, take the following steps:

 Agency for Toxic Substances and Disease Registry